François Lanusse

-Divisional-General François Lanusse (3 November 1772 – 21 March 1801) was a French Army officer who served in the French Revolutionary Wars.
-He was killed at the Battle of Alexandria on 21 March 1801, during the French invasion of Egypt and Syria.
-Lanusse was the general of the French army in the Battle of Mandora.
+François Lanusse (3 November 1772 – 21 March 1801) was a French general of the French Revolutionary Wars.
+He is best known for his service in the French expedition to Egypt.
+Lanusse was the commander of the French army at the Battle of Mandora and was killed in action at the Battle of Canope in 1801.
+He was the younger brother of General Pierre Lanusse.